The Ramsey Family

 Anna Jenks Ramsey

-The Ramseys arrived in Minnesota territory in 1849 with their first child, Alexander's brother, and a servant.
-Although Mrs. Ramsey once wrote she "would never want to winter again in St. Paul," the Ramseys spent most of their lives in Minnesota.
+The Ramseys arrived in Minnesota territory in 1849.
+Although Anna Ramsey initially wrote she "would never want to winter again in St. Paul," the Ramseys spent most of their lives in Minnesota.

 Their second child, William Henry, was born a year later.
 Only four months after that, their first child, Alexander Jenks, died at age four.
 William Henry lived for only 19 months.
-Daughter Marion was born in 1853.
+Their third child, Marion, was born in 1853.

 Marion Ramsey Furness

 Marion was the only one of the three Ramsey children who survived to adulthood.
-While Ramsey served in the Senate, he and Anna lived in Washington, D.C., and Marion attended boarding school in Philadelphia.
+While Ramsey served in the Senate, Marion attended boarding school in Philadelphia.

 In 1875 Marion wed Charles E. Furness of Philadelphia.
-The young couple moved to Philadelphia and had four children — Anita, Alexander, who was called Ramsey, Charles, who died in infancy, and Laura.
+The young couple moved to Philadelphia and had four children — Anita, Ramsey, Charles Jr., who died in infancy, and Laura.

 After her husband was hospitalized indefinitely due to mental illness, Marion and the children moved back to St. Paul to live with her parents.
-Marion lived there as its mistress after her mother's death in 1884 until her own death in 1935.
-(Alexander Ramsey had died at home on April 22, 1903.)
+Taking up her mother’s role as one of Saint Paul’s leading socialites and public citizens, Marion lived in the mansion until her death in 1935.

 Ramsey grandchildren

-Anita, Ramsey, and Laura Furness grew up in their grandparents' home with Alexander Ramsey as a father figure.
-The busy household also included several servants who lived and worked at the home.
-Many of these were immigrant women, including longtime cook Annie Robertson, and five Carlson sisters, who worked on and off for the Ramsey family for 30 years.
+Anita, Ramsey, and Laura Furness grew up largely in their grandparents' home.
+The busy household also included several domestic servants who lived and worked at the home.

 In their wills, the sisters left the property to the Minnesota Historical Society, along with family letters, numerous photographs and more than 14,000 original furnishings.